okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 * The `OR` operator
 * The `!` operator to designate NOT
 * Standard relational operators including <code>&lt;</code>, <code>&gt;</code>, <code>&lt;=</code>, and <code>&gt;=</code>.
-* The `matches` operator to evaluate a string against a regular expression.
+* The `matches` operator to evaluate a string against a regular expression. <ApiLifecycle access="deprecated" />

 > **Note:** Use the double equals sign `==` to check for equality and `!=` for inequality.